ifunanyaScript/House-Pricing-Regression/README.md

 ### A web app development
 A web app where a user can make a few tangible inputs for the kind of house they want to buy and readily get an estimated cost.
-All the source codes used to build the website is available [here]()
+All the source codes and files used to build the website is available [here](https://github.com/ifunanyaScript/House-Pricing-Regression/tree/main/client).

 ### Prototype deployment to AWS
-The complete package will be deployed to AWS EC2 instance.
+The complete package was deployed to AWS EC2 instance.
 The link is just at the top of this README.

 <br>
 The notebooks and source codes of the entire project are all available in this repo.